gdescamps/MyQTM/README.md

 This will update the hyperparameters and save results in `./outputs/last_cma`.

+## Docker Setup for Interactive Brokers Gateway

+To use the `docker-compose.yml` file provided in this repository, you need to set up the Interactive Brokers Gateway Docker image.
+This is based on the project [ib-gateway-docker](https://github.com/gnzsnz/ib-gateway-docker).

+Follow the instructions in the [ib-gateway-docker repository](https://github.com/gnzsnz/ib-gateway-docker) to build and configure the Docker image.
+Ensure that you have the required environment variables set in your `.env` file for proper integration with the `docker-compose.yml` configuration.

 ## License

 This project is distributed under the **PolyForm Noncommercial License 1.0.0**.